rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  And it's here at this time that Diane is diagnosed with dementia.
 *  That was the day we went to Vicki's house.
 *  Vicki was kind of a friend to mom and to us.
-*  We were so shocked.
-We're sitting at her bar crying.
+*  And we were so shocked.
+*  We're sitting at her bar crying.
 *  And she's like, well, of course your mom has dementia.
-We all know that.
-We've known that for years.
+*  We all know that.
+*  We've known that for years.
 *  It's around the time that she receives that diagnosis that Diane starts rearranging her affairs.
 *  That's when Denzel was added to the bank accounts.
 *  She gives Denzel her financial power of attorney.
 *  He was a signer.
-He could co-sign on mom's checks.
+*  He could co-sign on mom's checks.
 *  She redrafts her will so that if she dies before Denzel, he has the right to live on her property.
 *  Basically, it gave Denzel control of almost everything.
 *  And she also dissolves her financial trust.
-*  This is the trust that her daughter Julie managed, which holds all of her assets and all of her investments.
+*  This is the trust that her daughter, Julie, managed, which holds all of her assets and all of her investments.
 *  And when Julie checks Diane's bank statements, she starts seeing cash withdrawals of hundreds of dollars at a time.
 *  This was especially worrying because they knew that their mother was worth around $4 million.
-*  And that Denzel, you know, three times divorced, a retired horse shoe, was worth basically nothing.
+*  And that Denzel, you know, three times divorced, a retired horse-shoer, was worth basically nothing.
 *  Denzel had taken mom's phones away.
-We couldn't talk to her on the phone.
+*  We couldn't talk to her on the phone.
 *  We didn't know if she was dead or alive.
-He wouldn't respond to us anymore.
-We were scared.
+*  He wouldn't respond to us anymore.
+*  We were scared.
 *  All of this just leads Chris and Julie to the conclusion that they need to get to the bottom of what's been happening.
 *  I was just sitting in a chair in my living room and it's like something swept over me and said, you need to go to Iowa right now.
 *  So what do they decide to do?
 *  Their first step is to call a lawyer.
-And the lawyer recommended that they obtain what's called a temporary protective order,
-*  basically an emergency restraining order that would force Denzel to move out of the house and stay away from Diane.
+*  And the lawyer recommended that they obtain what's called a temporary protective order, basically an emergency restraining order that would force Denzel to move out of the house and stay away from Diane.
 *  And the sisters hoped to really give them a chance to sit down with their mother away from Denzel's influence and really get to the bottom of what was happening.
 *  And that's what the restraining order would, in theory, do, right?
 *  It wouldn't get Denzel arrested, but it would get him out of the house.
 *  That's right.
-So as a lawyer sort of working away on this paperwork, Chris and Julie get in a flight home to Iowa.
+*  So as a lawyer sort of working away on this paperwork, Chris and Julie get on a flight home to Iowa.
-*  It was I think on a Thursday that we flew in to Omaha.
+*  It was, I think, on a Thursday that we flew in to Omaha.
 *  It's October 2017.
-They drive up to the old farmhouse.
+*  They drive up to the old farmhouse.
 *  Our level of fear driving up that driveway was unreal because we didn't know how Denzel was going to react.
 *  We didn't know how soon the police were going to be there.
-Walking up to that door was the most frightening moment of my life.
+*  Walking up to that door was the most frightening moment of my life.
 *  They knock on the side door.
-They describe their mother answering and her initial response to them being there is to hesitate.
+*  They describe their mother answering and her initial response to them being there is to hesitate.
 *  She just stood there and I said, Mom, can we come in?
-And she goes, Oh, yeah.
+*  And she goes, Oh, yeah.
-*  You know, like she was startled, like, of course you can come in.
+*  You know, like she was startled.
+*  Like, of course you can come in.
 *  When the daughters walk into the house, they are shocked by what they see.
 *  This farmhouse, which was once scrupulously tidy, now just looks unkempt.
 *  In the kitchen, the landline phone is missing and the shelves are basically bare.
-*  The only food that Diane seems to have in the house is a freezer full of ice cream cones on the stove.
+*  The only food that Diane seems to have in the house is a freezer full of ice cream cones.
-*  There's this piece of masking tape with Denzel's handwriting on it.
+*  On the stove, there's this piece of masking tape with Denzel's handwriting on it.
-*  It says, Do not use in big letters on the doorframe.
+*  It says, Do not use in big letters.
-*  There's this piece of wood that's just blocking access to the staircase.
+*  On the doorframe, there's this piece of wood that's just blocking access to the staircase.
 *  When we go in, we find our mom incapable of doing anything or understanding why we're there or anything.
 *  And their mother just seems completely out of it.
 *  Her curly white hair, which is usually perfectly styled and puffed, is flat around her neck as if it hasn't been washed.
 *  Her watch is on upside down.
-Her words come out slurred.
+*  Her words come out slurred.
 *  Eventually, Diane kind of gives up and goes into the bedroom and just lies face down on her bed.
 *  So Chris and I just tried to make conversation, hoping and praying that the police would come driving up the driveway.
 *  As expected for the daughters, two sheriff's deputies pull up.
 *  And I looked at Chris like, oh, you know, because I didn't know how he was going to react.
-*  I was terrified.
+I was terrified.
 *  The deputies explained that under the terms of the order, Denzel would be immediately removed from Diane's home and, quote,
 *  restrained from committing further acts of abuse or threats of elder abuse, charges that Denzel immediately denied.
 *  Chris went straight back to the bedroom so that she could be with mom because I said, I don't want mom to be upset or to wake up to any of what's going on.